versedpro/deploy-spl/README.md

 # Create and Mint process

+SPL and SPL Token-2022 deployment with ease.

+## Create am SPL

+Create an SPL and set metadata at once using `src/CreateMetadata.ts` file.
+Customize variables on your own.

-## Create a SPL token-2022
+## Create an SPL token-2022

-1. Create a spl token-2022 using `src/CreateAndMint.ts`
+1. Create an spl token-2022 using `src/CreateAndMint.ts`

    - simply run this command